Drawn Together

-Drawn Together is an American adult animated sitcom created by Dave Jeser and Matt Silverstein for Comedy Central.
-It premiered on October 27, 2004.
-The series is a parody of The Surreal Life and follows the misadventures of the housemates in the fictional show of the same name and uses a sitcom format with a reality TV show setting.
+Drawn Together is an American adult animated sitcom created by Dave Jeser and Matt Silverstein.
+It aired on Comedy Central from October 27, 2004, to November 14, 2007, spanning three seasons.
+The series is a parody of house-based reality shows and follows the misadventures of the housemates in the fictional series of the same name.
+The series uses a sitcom format with a reality TV show setting.

-The show's main characters are a combination of personalities that were recognizable and familiar prior to the series.
-Differently, however, Drawn Together used caricatures of established cartoon characters and stock characters.
-In addition, their character traits parody personality types that are typically seen in reality TV shows.

-Comedy Central advertised it as the first animated reality TV series, and in some episodes, the characters participate in challenges that are similar to reality TV challenges, although the premise is largely dropped in later episodes.
+Drawn Together uses caricatures of established cartoon characters and stock characters.
+These character traits parody personalities that are typically seen in reality television shows.
+Comedy Central advertised it as the first "animated reality TV series" and in some episodes the characters participate in challenges that are similar to reality television challenges.
+This premise is largely dropped in later episodes.

-After three seasons, the show was cancelled.
-Subsequently, a direct-to-video film and series finale, The Drawn Together Movie: The Movie! was released on April 20, 2010.
+The series was cancelled after three seasons.
+A direct-to-video film which serves as its series finale, The Drawn Together Movie: The Movie!, was released on April 20, 2010.